 The Republican River Compact Rules are pending in the Division 1 Water Court.
-The Rules require all water users to participate in a Compact Compliance Plan-either the Republican River Water Conservation District's Compact Compliance Pipeline or an alternative plan.
-The Rules set forth operating requirements for the Republican River Water Conservation District's existing plan, as well as for alternative plans and the method of determining the amount of replacement water that will be required as part of any alternative plan.
+The Rules require all water users to participate in a Compact Compliance Plan either the Republican River Water Conservation District's Compact Compliance Pipeline or an alternative plan.
+The Rules set forth operating requirements for the Republican River Water Conservation District's existing plan, as well as for alternative plans, and the method of determining the amount of replacement water that will be required as part of any alternative plan.

-There is only one remaining opposer in this case, East Cheyenne Ground Water Management District.
+There is only one remaining opposer, East Cheyenne Ground Water Management District.
 After numerous settlement meetings, it appears as if a non-litigated solution is unobtainable.
 Thus, our attorneys have begun preparing for litigation of these issues and filed expert report disclosures on February 8, 2021.
 On March 26, 2021, East Cheyenne filed a Rule 56(h) motion, asserting that the method in the Rules for determining replacement obligations for Compact Compliance Plans is unlawful under Colorado law.
-The State Engineer filed his response on April 16, 2021.
-The trial is expected to last approximately three (3) weeks and is scheduled for early 2022.
+The State Engineer filed his response on April 16, 2021 and East Cheyenne filed its reply on April 30, 2021.
+East Cheyenne's expert report disclosures were due on June 28, 2021.
+No such disclosures were filed, but East Cheyenne reserved the right to call and cross-examine the State's expert witnesses.
+The trial is scheduled for three (3) weeks in early 2022 but given the lack of expert testimony from East Cheyenne, it is certain to be much shorter.